-Stay tuned next week for more breaking news from the world of Obstetrics and Gynecology, right here on Medical Mondays.
+Stay tuned next week for more sensational news from the world Obstetrics and Gynecology, right here on Medical Mondays.